It’s the service of people that is at the heart of what Brownlee LLP is all about.

 - Licensed lawyer Northwest Territories Law Society

-- Canadian Diabetes Association – Flame of Hope Charity Golf Tournament Co-Chair
+- Diabetes Canada – Flame of Hope Charity Golf Tournament Co-Chair

 - Heart & Stroke Fundraiser